 This course, taught in French, parallels the Social Studies 10 course.

-This four credit mandatory course is taught in French and parallels the Planning 10 curriculum.
+This four-credit mandatory course is taught in French and parallels the Career Life Education 10 curriculum.
 During this course, students will have the chance to develop the skills they need to become self-directed individuals through units such as Career and Education, Health and Safety and Finance.
 Students are also introduced to Graduation Transitions, a requirement that must be met by the end of Grade 12.

 Education Physique 11